 |National Webcast 2 – Managing Stormwater at the Agriculture/Urban Continuum

-The Phase 6 watershed model is the new and improved model that the Chesapeake Bay Program will use to track progress towards meeting the Bay TMDL.
-The mid-Point Assessment was recently completed by the Bay Partnership to determine progress made on meeting the Bay’s 60% implementation goal for sediment and nutrients.
-Find out how close we are in meeting our mid-point targets and both efforts will affect state and local programs.
+The Chesapeake Bay Program Partnership’s Phase 6 Watershed Model is the new and improved model to help support development and implementation of the Phase III WIPs and to track progress towards meeting the Bay TMDL.
+The Mid-Point Assessment is nearing completion and soon it will be determined what progress has been made on meeting the Bay’s 60% implementation goal for sediment and nutrients.
+Find out how close we are in meeting our mid-point targets and how the results from the Mid-Point Assessment can inform state and local programs.

 The Phase 1 jurisdictions have all had an opportunity to submit their TMDL implementation plans to MDE.
 This presentation will highlight some of the different approaches used, the issues encountered and work-arounds and what is next in store.